International Student Application Instructions (Non-U.S. Citizen)

 Official Academic Transcripts

-If transcripts are in a language other than English or are from a non-U.S. college/university (graduate students) or secondary school (adult students), the original transcript must be submitted to a credential evaluation service.
+If transcripts are in a language other than English, have a different grading system from the U.S., or are from a non-U.S. college/university, the original transcript must be submitted to a credential evaluation service.
 The original transcript should be submitted along with the official evaluation from the evaluation agency.
 The cost for credential verification and translation is the responsibility of the applicant.
 We recommend the following credential evaluation/translation services:

 Affidavit of Financial Support

-All international applicants who are applying for a campus-based program must submit an affidavit of financial support, along with credible documentary evidence (e.g., bank statements, fixed certificates of deposit, etc.) that they have enough readily available funds to meet all expenses (i.e., tuition, room, board, fees, textbooks) for the first year of study without having to seek outside employment.
-International students are limited to on-campus employment only and cannot displace qualified U.S. citizens for such positions.
+All international applicants who are applying for a F1 visa to attend a residential program must submit an affidavit of financial support , along with original documentary evidence (e.g., bank statements, fixed certificates of deposit, etc. within 6 months of receipt of the Affidavit of Financial Support to Graduate Admissions ).
+Affidavit will show enough readily available funds to meet all expenses (i.e., tuition, room, board, fees, textbooks, etc) for the first year of study as outlined below.